-In 2021, Hossain conducted a study to check consistency of Roadroid application data on different smartphones.
+In 2021, Hossain conducted a study to check the consistency of Roadroid application data on different smartphones.
 Two smartphones were mounted on car dashboard and collected IRI data using Roadroid application.
-This study shows good consistency of IRI in between Samsung and Motorola with R^2 vale equal to 0.8.
-However, consistency of IRI with PCI value shows improper relationship.
-Figure 2.12 shows the consistency between measured IRI of Samsung J3 and Motorola G6.
+This study shows good consistency of IRI in between Samsung and Motorola with R^2 value equal to 0.8.
+However, the consistency of IRI with PCI value shows an improper relationship.
+Figure 2.12 shows the consistency between the measured IRI of Samsung J3 and Motorola G6.